Water and Wastewater Terms Beginning R

 redox reaction (REE-docks)

-A two-part reaction between two ions involving a transfer of electrons from one ion to the other.
-Oxidation is the loss of electrons by one ion, and reduction is the acceptance of electrons by the other ion.
+A 2-part reaction between 2 ions involving a transfer of electrons from 1 ion to the other.
+Oxidation is the loss of electrons by 1 ion, and reduction is the acceptance of electrons by the other ion.
 Reduction refers to the lowering of the oxidation state/oxidation number of the ion accepting the electrons.
-In a redox reaction, the ion that gives up the electrons (that is oxidized) is called the reductant because it causes a reduction in the oxidation state or number of the ion that accepts the transferred electrons.
-The ion that receives the electrons (that is reduced) is called the oxidant because it causes oxidation of the other ion.
+In a redox reaction, the ion that gives up the electrons (that is oxidized) is called the reductant (or reducing agent) because it causes a reduction in the oxidation state or number of the ion that accepts the transferred electrons.
+The ion that receives the electrons (that is reduced) is called the oxidant (or oxidizing agent) because it causes oxidation of the other ion.
 Oxidation and reduction always occur simultaneously.